tomakita/RetroCheck/example/README.md

 						generator, // This is how the Node type knows how to generator Integer instances.
-						"http", // Tells the DataLoader how to load instances of this entity. true, // Is this entity used to invoke the system? true); // Does this entity need to be deleted at the end of each test?
+						"http", // Tells the DataLoader how to load instances of this entity. true, // Is this entity used to invoke the system? true); // Can we skip deletion of this entity at the end of each test?
 		Node<UserStatus> userStatus =
 				new Node<>(
 						"user status",